ashar367/Frankincense-tree-detection-using-deep-learning-with-Tensorflow-and-Python/README.md

 This creates a frozen_inference_graph.pb file in the \object_detection\inference_graph folder.
 The .pb file contains the object detection classifier.

-# 8. Use Newly Trained Object Detection (Vehicle) Classifier
+# 8. Use Newly Trained Object Detection (frankincense) Classifier

 To run any of the scripts, type “idle” in the Anaconda Command Prompt (with the “tensorflow12” virtual environment activated) and press ENTER.
 This will open IDLE, and from there, you can open any of the scripts and run them.